 "LCFS Data Management System" is the system designated by CARB into which LCFS participants submit LCFS program information or manage credits.
-This includes the AFP, the LRT-CBTS, the LCFS verification portal, and any new iteration of these platforms used by CARB.
+This includes the AFP, the LRT-CBTS, and the LCFSLRT-CBTS for verification-portal, and any new iteration of these platforms used by CARB.